 We will now explain other options that will help us when using layers.

-Let's start with the Masks.
+Let's start with the Stencils.
 Using them is very handy when handling the layers.
 It enables you to draw, on the layer of your choice, the opaque pixels of another layer in exactly the same place.
 In this way it is possible, for example, to modify the « texture » of a drawing without changing its shape (see below).

 How to proceed :